OTB Format¶

 Format Description¶

-OTB files typically have a .otb+
+OTB files typically have a .otb+ extension and are binary files containing:

 - Header information with metadata